zixianggao845-source/PETDET_test/README.md

 (1) HRSC2016 Dataset

 First, access the HRSC2016 dataset on Kaggle at https://www.kaggle.com/datasets/guofeng/hrsc2016 and download the archive.zip file.
-After downloading, extract the archive into the data directory and rename the extracted folder to HRSC2016.
+After downloading, extract the archive into the <code>data</code> directory and rename the extracted folder to <code>HRSC2016</code>.

 Then, save the dataset path to HRSC_ROOT and run the following command in the terminal.